Joseloll/Rawr-Logger/README.md

 - ✅Sends There Pc Processer To Your Webhook
 - ✅Protection To The File
 - ✅ Ends Process Hacker And Etc
-- ✅ Tells You If There Is No Cookie Found In The Browsers It Grabs From

 # Tutorial